michaelsboost/Beacon/README.md

 # Beacon
-Beacon is an offline survival utility for mobile devices, built with Alpine.js.
-It includes essential tools like an SOS signal, signal mirror, compass, pedometer, level tool, and notepad, designed for emergency situations and outdoor use.
+Beacon is an offline survival utility specifically designed for mobile devices (phones and tablets).
+Built with Alpine.js and Tailwind CSS, it provides essential survival tools such as:

+✅ SOS Signal (Audible distress signal)
+✅ Signal Mirror (Flashes SOS in Morse Code)
+✅ Compass (Device-based direction finder)
+✅ Pedometer (Step counter with distance tracking)
+✅ Level Tool (Helps gauge flat surfaces)
+✅ Notepad (Offline text storage for survival notes)

+Whether you're hiking, camping, or preparing for emergencies, Beacon functions completely offline to ensure reliability when it matters most.

 ### Version
 0.0.1